-Emails are on a progressive, disruptive path to eliminating postal services.
-The use of emails will over and above its current instant delivery capability, also facilitate and encourage the acceptance of digitally signed documents.
+Emails are on a progressive, disruptive path to eliminate postal services.
+It will, over and above its current instant delivery capability, also facilitate and encourage the acceptance of digitally signed documents.

 Naturally, you need special software to digitally sign a document to attach as a PDF to an email.
 Such an action authorises approval by yourself without having to pick up a pen to append a signature or having to be physically present.

 Naturally, with a paid service, you should be almost freed from the scourge of spam and malicious items like phishing and viruses embedded in documents.
 In some cases, they are screened even before landing in your mailbox.

-Security is the central factor that has kept the postal service in business – well at least for now.
+Security is the central factor that has kept the postal service in business.
+Well at least for now.

 • A decent sized mailbox – with archiving ability – 50GB is the new standard size (don’t get short-changed!).

 Preparing yourself to use the solution can be free if you have the time.
-Most software suppliers like Microsoft (via Office 365) for example, have support sites with primary training material and “how-tos” on their respective websites.
+Most software suppliers like Microsoft (via Office 365) for example, have support sites with primary training material and “how-tos” on their websites.